HHS/ACF-pir-data/PIR_Pipeline/documentation/pir_training.md

 # PIR Pipeline Training

 This documentation provides a walk-through of the setup and use of the PIR Pipeline.
-Code samples in the training assume a Windows environment, and the default terminal is assumed to be the command prompt.
+Code samples in the training assume a Windows environment, and the default terminal is assumed to be the Command Prompt (cmd).

 ## Table of Contents